 Elizabeth Martin, Director & CPE Program Manager

 The Reverend Elizabeth Watson Martin is Director of Pastoral Services at Penn State Milton S. Hershey Medical Center.
-She is a dually ordained Baptist and United Methodist minister who has supervised Clinical Pastoral Education (CPE) programs for 18 years.
-Previously she supervised CPE programs at Lancaster General Hospital in Lancaster, PA, Harris Methodist Hospital in Fort Worth, TX, and Parkland Memorial Hospital in Dallas, TX.
+She is an ordained United Methodist elder and Association for Clinical Pastoral Education (ACPE) certified supervisor, having supervised CPE programs for 20 years at Parkland Memorial Hospital, Dallas, TX; Harris Methodist Hospital, Fort Worth, TX; Lancaster General Hospital, Lancaster, PA, and Hershey Medical Center.

 David Carnish, CPE Supervisor